junyzhou10/clusterMLD/README.md

 devtools::install_github("junyzhou10/ClusterLong")

 ## Usage
-Use main function LongDataCluster(x, Y, id, ...) to cluster longitudinal data in long format.
+Use main function **LongDataCluster(x, Y, id, ...)** to cluster longitudinal data in long format.
 Parallel computing is supported by specifying parallel = TRUE.

-\bold{DendroPlot(Cluster.object)} yields corresponding dendrogram, where Cluster.object is the output from LongDataCluster()
+**DendroPlot(Cluster.object)** yields corresponding dendrogram, where Cluster.object is the output from LongDataCluster()

-MeanPlot(Cluster.object) yields corresponding mean curves of each detected cluster.
+**MeanPlot(Cluster.object)** yields corresponding mean curves of each detected cluster.